lisaalaz/lisaalaz/README.md

 I am a PhD student at Imperial College London, studying and working on NLP and dialogue agents.
 In particular I am learning about:

   - 🎯 Target-guided open-ended conversation
-  - 🧠 Empathy and social intelligence in dialogue agents
+  - 🧠 Reasoning in LLMs and dialogue agents
-  - 📖 Retrieval augmentation and long-term memory
+  - 📖 Retrieval augmentation strategies
   - 📊 Evaluation frameworks for all of the above

 &nbsp;